Do you have a shopping list of everything I need for my home studio?

 I hear a tunnel-like sound when speaking into my VO: 1-A microphone.
 Am I doing something wrong?

 Yep.
 You are talking into the wrong part of the mic.
 A VO: 1-A is a side-address mic.
 That means we speak into the side of the microphone not the top.
 There is a heart-shaped icon on the correct side to speak into and Harlan's signature there as well.

 Why can't I plug my new microphone directly in to my computer?

 Professional condenser microphones come with a connector called an XLR (sometimes referred to as a Cannon or balanced connector).
 There are 3 connection points, one of which carries power to the mic.
-Computers do not have an xlr connector so audio is usually brought in using an USB A/D converter such as the MicPort Pro or Apogee one.
+Computers do not have an XLR jack so audio is usually brought in using an USB A/D converter like the MicPort Pro 2 or Focusrite Scarlett.